-Total water use in the Yucaipa Subbasin for the 2022 WY is summarized in Tables 14 and 15.
-The total water usage in the 2022 WY, which was characterized as a "Dry" water year-type, was 22,713 AF.
-In the 2022 WY, 4,836 AF of water imported from SWP was directed to the YVRWFF for treatment and distribution in YVWD's drinking water system, a portion of which was served to WHWC.
-No SWP water was discharged to the Wilson Creek and Oak Glen Creek spreading basins to artificially recharge the Subbasin.
-In the 2022 WY, YVWD delivered 1,948 AF of recycled water to its customers for applied irrigation and public facilities use; YVWD and South Mesa imported 736 AF of groundwater produced from their respective wells outside the Subbasin; and YVWD diverted no water from the YVRWFF to the Oak Glen spreading basins.
-Groundwater extractions in the Subbasin totaled 15,191 AF in the 2022 WY (Table 14).
+Total water use in the Yucaipa Subbasin for the 2024 WY is summarized in Tables 15 and 16.
+The total water usage in the 2024 WY, an "Above Normal" water year-type, was 27,745 AF.
+In the 2024 WY, 6,291 AF of water imported from SWP was directed to the YVRWFF for treatment and distribution in YVWD's drinking water system, a portion of which was served to WHWC.
+6,378 AF SWP water was diverted to the Wilson Creek and Oak Glen Creek spreading basins to artificially recharge the Subbasin.
+The Oak Glen Creek spreading basins are utilized during wet water years.
+983 AF of the 6,378 AF SWP water imported into the Subbasin was diverted to the Oak Glen Creek spreading basins.

+In the 2024 WY, YVWD delivered 1,853 AF of recycled water to its customers for applied irrigation and public facilities use; YVWD and South Mesa imported 1,164 AF of groundwater produced from their respective wells outside the Subbasin; and YVWD diverted no water from the YVRWFF to the Oak Glen spreading basins.
+Groundwater extractions in the Subbasin totaled 12,060 AF in the 2024 WY (Table 15).

-The majority of water used in the Subbasin was for urban supply, 18,087 AF (Table 15).
-No water was used for managed recharge.
-Groundwater use by native vegetation was estimated from the YIHM at 3,736 AF.
-Groundwater production of 889 AF from the South Mountain wells was used for irrigation purposes only.
+The majority of water used in the Subbasin was for urban supply, 16,616 AF (Table 16).
+Water used for managed recharge was 6,378 AF.
+Groundwater use by native vegetation was estimated from the YIHM at 4,505 AF.
+Groundwater production of 246 AF from the South Mountain wells was used for irrigation purposes only.